SLAC Site Security

 The responsibilities of a custodian include:

-- Ensuring compliance with the chemical storage requirements of Chapter 40
+- Ensuring compliance with the chemical storage requirements

 - Maintaining documentation about the location, inspection, and testing of chemical assets under their control